 History revealed that the doe (female goat) had delivered two kids with the neck swelling at birth itself.
 One kid died two days after birth and the second kid was brought to VCC.
 Physical examination of the swelling revealed painless, palpable enlargement in the cranio-ventral neck region in the area of thyroid gland.
 Gasping and respiratory distress was noticed with hypoxia condition.
-Clinical examination revealed pale conjunctival and oral mucous membranes, temperature of animal was 104.3 F, pulse rate- 98/min, and respiratory rate 56/min.
+Clinical examination revealed pale conjunctival and oral mucous membranes, temperature of animal was 104.30 F, pulse rate- 98/min, and respiratory rate 56/min.
 Ultrasonography of the neck and mediastinum revealed presence of thymus tissue.

 For laboratory diagnosis, four ml blood was collected for the estimation of haematological parameters like haemoglobin, RBC count, WBC count and DLC.
 Haematological examination revealed anaemia with low haemoglobin (4.5 Hb gm%), PCV (20 %).
 Total leucocyte count was 6.170×103 /mm3).
-DLC revealed 72% neutrophils, 25% lymphocytes, and 3% esinophils.
+DLC revealed 72% neutrophils, 25% lymphocytes, and 3% eosinophils.

 The kid was treated with parenteral anti-inflammatory injection for 2 days and oral haematinic suspension for 15 days. but it also died on the 10th day of birth.
 Post-mortem of the kid revealed bilaterally symmetrical enlargement of the thymus glands extending from mediastinum.
 No histopathology of the mass was done.